HendrikLambert/network-infrastructure/README.md

 ## Setup

-1. Modify the IP addresses in `Vagrantfile` to match your network
+1. Modify the IP addresses in `Vagrantfile` and `ansible/group_vars/vyos.yml` to match your network
 2. Start the VyOS router:
    ```bash
    vagrant up